FriendUPCloud/friendup/Readme.md

 Dependencies
 ------------

-The Friend installer relies on the following packages to work :
+The Friend installer relies on the following packages to work, and must be present on the machine before starting an installation :

 - sudo
 - gcc
+- bash

 If you encounter an error during the dependencies installation process, please refer to the end of this file for a complete list of the necessary dependencies, and install them manually.
 Then restart the installer.